Bridging Voting and Deliberation with Algorithms: Field Insights from vTaiwan and Kultur Komitee

 This research offers practical insights into designing democratic innovations that integrate voting and deliberation.
-In particular, we introduce three computational methods applied in two real-world settings: \textbf{Kultur Komitee Winterthur 2024 (KK24)} and \textbf{vTaiwan}.
-The contributions of this paper are:

-\begin{enumerate} \item We introduce \textbf{Radial Clustering for Preference Based Subgroups}, which computes homogeneous or heterogeneous subgroups for deliberation based on prior voting results.
-This clustering method ensures that subgroups have balanced sizes by slicing the (two-dimensional) preference space into even parts. \item We extend the \textbf{Method of Equal Shares (MES)} with a \textbf{Human-in-the-Loop} approach, allowing participants to adjust the overall budget and explore funding scenarios, balancing algorithmic decision-making with deliberation. \item We present the \textbf{ReadTheRoom Deliberation} method, which uses opinion mapping to identify divisive statements and spectrum-based voting to visualise shifts in preferences.
-This feedback loop fosters reflection, collaboration, and open-minded discussions. \item We document two participatory case studies: \textbf{KK24} and \textbf{vTaiwan}.
-KK24 demonstrates the impact of a \textit{Budget Assembly} for inclusive funding decisions, while vTaiwan shows how combining online and offline deliberation enhances participation and mutual learning. \end{enumerate}
+In particular, we introduce three computational methods applied in two real-world settings: Kultur Komitee Winterthur 2024 (KK24) and vTaiwan.
+The contributions of this paper are: (1) We introduce \textbf{Preference-based Clustering for Deliberation (PCD)}, a proposed framework that utilises voting data to create more effective deliberation groups.
+The process focuses on using opinion clustering to group participants of similar and dissimilar preferences together to create different deliberation dynamics.
+(2) We extend the \textbf{Method of Equal Shares (MES)} with a \textbf{Human-in-the-Loop} approach, allowing participants to adjust the overall budget and explore funding scenarios, balancing algorithmic decision-making with deliberation.
+(3) We present the \textbf{ReadTheRoom} deliberation method, which uses opinion mapping to identify divisive statements and spectrum-based voting to visualise shifts in preferences.
+This feedback loop fosters reflection, collaboration, and open-minded discussions.
+(4) We document two participatory case studies.
+KK24 demonstrates the impact of a \textit{Budget Assembly} for inclusive funding decisions, while vTaiwan shows how combining online and offline deliberation enhances participation and mutual learning.